United States Securities and Exchange Commission: Commission members

-The commission has five commissioners who are appointed by the president of the United States.
+The commission has five commissioners appointed by the president of the United States.
 No more than three commissioners may belong to the same political party.
-Their terms last five years and are staggered so that one commissioner's term ends on June 5 of each year.
-Service may continue up to eighteen additional months past term expiration.
+Their five-year terms are staggered so that one commissioner's term ends on June 5 each year.
+Service may continue for up to 18 additional months past term expiration.

-The president also designates one of the commissioners as chairman, the SEC's top executive.
+The president also designates one commissioner as chairman, the SEC's top executive.
 However, the president does not possess the power to fire the appointed commissioners, a provision that was made to ensure the independence of the SEC.
 This issue arose during the 2008 financial crisis and the John McCain 2008 presidential campaign.

 Current commissioners

-The current board members as of 21 April 2025:
+The current board members as of 24 May 2026: